 Both brands are equally effective in solving the aforementioned aesthetic problems and guarantee an immediate result that lasts, on average, six months to a year, depending on the chosen tool and the individual susceptibility of the patient’s body.

-Thus, Juviderm and Restylane fillers have a lot in common.
+Thus, Juvederm and Restylane fillers have a lot in common.
 And now, let’s talk about their differences.

 Differences Between Restylane and Juvederm